xpack-dev-tools/openocd/README.md

 ## Branches

 - `xpack` - the updated content, used during the builds
+- `xpack-develop` - the updated content, used during the development
 - `master` - the original content, it follows the upstream master.

 ## Changes